 Option 5: sell memberships

-Our final suggestion on how to start a Shopify store without inventory involves selling memberships.
+My final suggestion on how to start a Shopify store without inventory involves selling memberships.

 To create the latter type of membership, you’ll usually need an app that facilitates this — Shopify doesn’t really provide this functionality out of the box.
 Popular options here include the Bold Memberships and Locksmith apps.

-Now, if you’re creating a digital membership offering on Shopify, you may find that you will end up providing digital assets to your members — software, apps, PDF guides, eBooks, music etc. And in this respect you may effectively end up needing to create products that you sell (albeit virtual ones).
+Now, if you’re creating a digital membership offering on Shopify, you may find that you will end up providing digital assets to your members — software, apps, PDF guides, eBooks, music, etc. And in this respect you may effectively end up needing to create products that you sell (albeit virtual ones).
 This can take you away from the ‘no inventory’ approach that we’re discussing here.

 However, it is definitely possible to sell non-product based digital memberships, where the value to customers is provided in terms of access to a community or regular consultation services.